juanmguevara/stock-analysis/README.md

 <img src="https://pokjyg.ch.files.1drv.com/y4mS92yjkHU5J9Kfhy_o-yJVJyNVAW2-W3PWhWLNxZ2abAwBJeeszAo1gwN64xjHRTfIpkiQT8H5YeGRyPtioajNBtGDDKVkeneoFLoISmayUnQuKHyjo_cUMhMNgEh14xWZIvqd_CO1zfJkWQlchMOHQHPyXVupA4f2Nf7DGm0qrCtGbz9SvtlTfUNrv3799oWLBv2MGBkzZW_hXvvCCYieQ?width=313&height=331&cropmode=none" width="313" height="331" />

 We have modified the stock Analysis tool in order to provide Steve & his parents a broader analysis tool for them to use in their future investments.
 The modifications will let them analysis more than 12 stocks in a click of a button.
-This feature is still in progress, but having this tool become dynamic to their investment needs will help them make more smarter decisions.
+This feature is dynamic helping them analysis 5 stocks if they choose so or more.
+It will all be formated and analysed accordingly.